Cloudzero/cloudzero-charts/charts/cloudzero-prometheus-agent/README.md

 The chart can be installed directly with Helm or any other common Kubernetes deployment tool.

+If installing with Helm directly, the following command will install the chart:
 ```console
 helm install [RELEASE_NAME] cloudzero/cloudzero-prometheus-agent \
     --set api_key=CLOUDZERO_API_KEY \